SVLaursen/SVLaursen/README.md

 ## Hi, I'm Simon Laursen 👋
-- 🏢 Currently working as a full-stack developer @Gavdi Labs
+- 🏢 Currently working as a full-stack developer and DevOps addict @Gavdi Labs
-- 🎮 I also do game dev on the side under Homebrew Interactive
 - ⛰️ Always looking for a new challenge

 ### Tools & Languages 🧰